 The Love 40 Campaign was not active for Term 2 due to low student attendance as a result of COVID-19.
-The campaign is now continuing for Term three and four as originally planned.
+The situation regarding COVID-19 is being monitored and the campaign will be continued once schools are back to full operations.

-C D 1 1/ / Status Delayed/some issues/medium risk
+Status Delayed/some issues/medium risk -- --